Fiber Ring Service (FRS)

 What type of equipment is required to access the FRS?

-The type of equipment required is dictated by the circuit speed and topology requested.
-The CDT service request process will include this analysis and provide detailed information.
+- The type of equipment required is dictated by the circuit speed and topology requested.
+The CDT Case/Request process will include this analysis and provide detailed information.